 Teacher: Well, you spoke the sentence using a pause.
 If you wrote that sentence it would have a colon separating "backpack" from "my" therefore you used a colon correctly again.

 Andy: I'm still confused.

 Teacher: What are you confused about?
 16.

 Andy: The colon thingy.

 Teacher: The colon thing?
 17.

 Andy: Yes.

 Teacher: Class, another way you can use a colon is in between an independent clause and an explanation, rule, or example.
 In your sentence, you said, "I didn't put my colon in the backpack," which is an independent clause.
 The second part of that sentence was EXPLAINING why you didn't put the colon in your backpack.
 18.

 Terrance: Let me try.
 When I went on a cruise and after we docked, I went on a jungle excursion, but I felt angry that I was stuck in the jungle COLON because that dumb cruise ship left me there.
 How was that?

 Teacher: Nope!
 19.

 Terrance: explanation.
 Why?
 It has an independent clause, and it has an

 Teacher: Class, what is the problem with that example?
 20.

 Frank: Well Terrance included the word "because."

 Teacher: By using "because," you've taken away the need for the colon because you have a conjunction instead.
 You use a colon when you don't have a conjunction.
-This is what your sentence should have been: "I feel angry that was stuck in the jungle: COLON Lwas left here by that dumb cruice ship."
-21
+This is what your sentence should have been: "I feel angry that was stuck in the jungle: COLON I was left here by that dumb cruise ship."

-Толловоо the jungle: COLON I was left here by that dumb cruise ship."
 21.

 Terrance: l get it now.
-22

 Teacher: Good.
 22.

 Jose: Grammar rules aren't that bad.
 23.